Fake Christchurch attack victims seek NZ$17k in support | DW | 28.06.2019

 Aziz said that the way money had been distributed after the attacks disturbed and divided his community. "[Victims] are already going through a lot, don't put them through more," he said.

-After their meeting, Woods said she would share concerns about Muslim groups to the Office of Ethnic Communities and the "wider community."
+After their meeting, Woods said she would share concerns about Muslim groups with the Office of Ethnic Communities and the "wider community."

 Hailed Christchurch hero Abdul Aziz says that donation money for the March attacks has divided the local community

-Woods elaborated that donation concerns is "outside the scope of when government would get involved," but told Aziz that registered charities such as Victim Support will be audited every year.
+Woods elaborated that donation concerns are "outside the scope of when government would get involved," but she told Aziz that registered charities such as Victim Support were audited every year.

 Every evening, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.